 At its most basic level, sobriety is the seemingly simple act of not drinking.
 Most people in recovery start here, fighting the residual effects of withdrawal, working hard towards abstinence, and fighting subconscious and conscious motivations to drink.
 This is where you will likely be immediately after rehab, and it is where you are most vulnerable to relapse.
 However, you will eventually find that simply not drinking is not enough motivation or reward for most people to maintain sobriety – and therefore it is not enough.

 Recovery is much more than making sure that you never use a substance again.
 It’s about finding motivation, accepting life, and moving forward so that you no longer need intoxication to be happy.

 Motivation for a Better Life

 Almost everyone goes into a drug and alcohol rehab with a goal or a motivation.
 Sometimes that motivation is family, sometimes it’s your career, your personal goals, the realization that you are hurting yourself, sometimes a lover or partner, and sometimes it’s something unique to yourself.
 Whatever that is, sobriety is about finding it and continuing to celebrate motivations as a reason to avoid drowning everything out with a substance.
-This often involves a multi-step process that often has less to do with not using and more to do with not using to solve problems or to drown life out.
+This often involves a multi-step process that often has less to do with not using and more to do with not using to solve problems or to drown out life.

 This means creating and maintaining focus and engagement with life.
 The goal of abstinence and sobriety is to celebrate life without drinking, and it is a permanent state that you will have to remain in for the rest of your life.
-You need to create goals, to commit yourself to your health, your plans, and your belief in yourself.
+You need to create goals, commit yourself to your health, your plans, and your belief in yourself.

 Feeling vs. Numbing